Table of Contents

 How does the servers get overheated?

-Servers get overheated due to the extreme heat produced by its server nodes.
+Servers get overheated due to the extreme heat produced by their server nodes.
 These server nodes are the reason why we see cooling fans in a server and also proper ventilation arrangements in the datacenters.

-When these server nodes reach a temperature of 85-90 degrees above and stays at this temperature, there are severe chances of your server melting down.
+When these server nodes reach a temperature of 85-90 degrees above and stay at this temperature, there are severe chances of your server melting down.
 Your CPU will take a major hit and won’t be able to process further.
 Not just the CPU but also the memory card, motherboard, and power supply could get damaged.

-Follow the 7 important tips below to prevent your servers from overheating –
+Follow the 7 important tips below to prevent your servers from overheating:-

-- If you have a rack, then try to fill the empty spaces with blanking panels.
+If you have a rack, then try to fill the empty spaces with blanking panels.
 A rack with empty spaces usually reduces the airflow.

-- Take a proper research or survey of the room before installing a server there.
+Take proper research or survey of the room before installing a server there.
 Do proper checks of air vents, airflow management, and how to set up your own cooling fans.
 This plays a major role in achieving the optimum airflow management for your server.

-- It is highly recommended to install temperature indicators in your room where the server is placed.
+It is highly recommended to install temperature indicators in your room where the server is placed.
 These temperature monitors would keep you updated regarding the regular temperatures and also remind you when the temperature goes above par.
 Some indicators also e-mail you the numbers.